 In many cases, the only material that can insulate these hard-to-reach cavities is spray foam.
-Because the spray foam is extruded out of a thin straw, it’s easy to insert the head of the stray into the van’s tiny areas.
+Because the spray foam is extruded from a thin straw, it’s easy to insert the head of the stray into the van’s tiny areas.
 We used countless cans of spray foam from Great Stuff to insulate lots of tiny pocket areas all over the van.

-4. Consider Professional Spray Foam Services For Your Camper Van
+4. Consider Professional Spray Foam Services for Your Camper Van